-Reduced Timetables
+12 Reduced Timetables

-All pupils of compulsory school age are entitled to a full-time education.
+- 12.1 All pupils of statutory school age are entitled to a full-time education.
 In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for a temporary reduced timetable to meet their individual needs.
 For example, where a medical condition prevents a pupil from attending full-time education and a part-time timetable is considered as part of a re-integration package.
-(Working Together to Improve School Attendance).

-A reduced timetable must only be in place for the shortest time necessary and not be treated as a long-term solution.
+(Working together to improve school attendance). - 12.2 A reduced timetable must only be in place for the shortest time necessary and not be treated as a long-term solution.
 Any pastoral support programme or other agreement should have a time limit by which point the pupil is expected to attend fulltime, either at school or alternative provision.
 There should also be formal arrangements in place for regularly reviewing it with the pupil and their parents.
-In agreeing to a reduced timetable, a school has agreed to a pupil being absent from school for part of the week or day and therefore must treat absence as authorised and code in the register as a C, which is an authorised absence.

-The school will share the relevant reduced timetable paperwork with the Trust Safeguarding Team who will ensure that the reasons for the timetable are necessary and proportionate.
+In agreeing to a reduced timetable, a school has agreed to a pupil being absent from school for part of the week or day and therefore must treat absence as authorised and code in the register as a C, which is an authorised absence. - 12.3 The school will share the relevant reduced timetable paperwork with the Trust Safeguarding Team who will ensure that the reasons for the timetable are necessary and proportionate.

-Frequent/Persistent Absence Procedures
+13 Frequent/Persistent Absence Procedures

-Regular monitoring of the registers and analysis of data, will be made by the Attendance Improvement Coordinator, to identify pupils with a pattern of absences that may lead to Persistent Absence (PA) and Severe Absence.
+- 13.1 Regular monitoring of the registers and analysis of data, will be undertaken by the Attendance Improvement Coordinator, to identify pupils with a pattern of absences that may lead to Persistent Absence (PA) and Severe Absence.
+This will also include contributing to the targeted support meetings with The LA.
 The Attendance Improvement Coordinator will be responsible for putting in place actions for each pupil of concern.
-Initially the school will try to resolve the problem with parents/carers and this may involve requesting medical evidence in order for the school to authorise any further absence due to ill health and/or an Attendance clinic with the Attendance Improvement Coordinator and relevant staff or outside professionals.
+Initially the school will try to resolve the problem with parents/carers and this may involve requesting medical evidence in order for the school to authorise any further absence due to ill health, an attendance contract and/or an Attendance clinic with the Attendance Improvement Coordinator and relevant staff or outside professionals.
 However, if the pattern continues the school will make a referral to the Local Authority.
-The AAP and Attendance Improvement Coordinator will communicate regularly to discuss any attendance and punctuality concerns the school may have and review any current cases referred to the LA.

-Parents/Carers of children whose attendance drops to below 96%, will receive a percentage information letter.
+The AAP and Attendance Improvement Coordinator will communicate regularly to discuss any attendance and punctuality concerns the school may have and review any current cases referred to the LA. - 13.2 Parents/Carers of children whose attendance drops to below 96%, will receive a percentage information letter.
 In the event that there is then further absence from school, a letter to parents will now request that medical evidence is provided by the parent to enable the school to authorise any further absences due to ill health.
 Further unauthorised absence will result in a parental meeting to allow a plan of support to encourage regular attendance.
-Further unauthorised absence totalling 10 or more unauthorised sessions where support is not successful, or not engaged with, will result in a referral to the Local Authority for consideration of a Fixed Penalty Notice/Court action.
+Further unauthorised absence totalling 10 or more unauthorised sessions where support is not successful, or not engaged with, will result in a referral to the Local Authority for consideration of a Penalty Notice/Court action

-Consequences of Poor Attendance / Punctuality
+14 Consequences of Poor Attendance / Punctuality